Liquid: Language Models are Scalable and Unified Multi-modal Generators: Introduction

 In light of the aforementioned issues, an emerging line of research~\cite{esser2021taming, DALLE, ding2021cogview, yu2022scaling,VAR,sun2024autoregressive} attempts to employ the VQVAE~\cite{van2017neural, esser2021taming} model as a universal visual tokenizer for MLLMs.
 Analogous to the role played by the BPE~\cite{bpe} tokenizer in LLMs, VQVAE establishes a bi-directional mapping between raw pixels and discrete codes.
 This enables the MLLMs to learn visual code embeddings jointly with text tokens, rather than constrained by the feature space of a pretrained visual encoders like CLIP or pretrained visual generators like diffusion models.
 Moreover, the discrete nature of visual tokens allows uniform modeling of visual and text tokens with the same next-token prediction loss, which seamlessly integrates both modalities.
 LWM~\cite{liu2024world} and Chameleon~\cite{team2024chameleon} are the pioneers in exploring this approach.
 However, these methods involve extensive training from scratch, which makes it computationally expensive to disseminate exploration in this form.
-Follow-up works further introduces bi-directional attention~\cite{transfusion}, discrete diffusion modeling~\cite{xie2024show}, and residual codes~\cite{wu2024vila} to handle visual tokens.
+Follow-up works further introduce diffusion modeling~\cite{transfusion, xie2024show} but leads to inconsistent training objectives between visual and text generation as show in \figref{fig:pipeline_compare}(b). (c) and (d) require additional semantic pretraining for image tokenizers~\cite{wu2024janus, wu2024vila, qu2024tokenflow}, while (e) necessitates additional preprocessing and postprocessing steps for visual tokens~\cite{li2024synergen}.
 EMU3~\cite{wang2024emu3} has verified that the next prediction paradigm can achieve SOTA results in both understanding and generation tasks by finetuning separate two models, but there is a lack of exploration of the effects of unifying these two tasks within one model.
 In this paper, we explore the potential of solely employing LLMs as multimodal generators, and conduct a comprehensive empirical study to investigate a series of properties including \textbf{the scaling laws of visual generation, the impact on original language capabilities, and the interrelation between visual understanding and generation tasks. }

 We first revisit the plain design of MLLMs and present \NAME, a scalable decoder-only architecture for multi-modal generation and understanding.
 We employ the VQGAN~\cite{esser2021taming} as image tokenizer to encode images into discrete tokens, similar to how a BPE processes text.
 This allows images and text to share the same vocabulary space, enabling LLMs to understand and generate images without any structural modifications.
 We find that existing LLMs are excellent starting points for training, as they have already acquired strong semantic understanding and generation capabilities.
 Compared to training from scratch like Chameleon~\cite{team2024chameleon}, this approach saves ${100\times}$ of training cost while achieving stronger multimodal capabilities.
 We employ language data and image-text pair data to train six different sizes of LLMs, ranging from 0.5B to 32B across various model families.
 For each model, we create three distinct versions by training with text-only data, image generation data, and a combination of both tasks.
 This approach allows us to analyze the performance and interrelation between these tasks across different scales.